Afterverse/match3-test/README.md

 **Rules**

-After every change in the board the game must evaluate if there is possible moves and shuffle gems if needed.
+- After every change in the board the game must evaluate if there is possible moves and shuffle gems if needed.
-Every round must last 2 minutes and have a points goal that will bee increased after the conclusion of each round.
+- Every round must last 2 minutes and have a points goal that will bee increased after the conclusion of each round.
-Game must have sound and make use of the sprites and particles of this repository.
+- Game must have sound and make use of the sprites and particles of this repository.
+- Be aware that the board and UI must works in differenct resolutions and aspect ratio (Portrait).